A black horse running on a grassy field next to a wooden fence, with a body of water and houses on rolling hills in the background under a cloudy sky.

 "I was better with the sounds of the sea, Than with the voices of men, And in desolate and desert places, I found myself again."

-Far from the Centre of Things was made as part of the MAP6 Shetland Project which was exhibited at the Phoenix in Brighton.
-In 2020 it was published by Another Place Press.
+Far From the Centre of Things was created as part of the MAP6 Shetland project.
+The work was exhibited at The Phoenix Gallery in Brighton, and later published in 2020 by Another Place Press.